crimist/trakx/refactoring.md

 * We're moving connection backups into the tracker runner using Marshal / Unmarshal

-## Current
+## to do

+* Update expvar files for netdata to match new program output

 * Refactor config
   * Redo the layout in trakx.yaml, then the actual go side
   * Move all config validity checks into Configuration.Validate() (some are in main.Run())

-## Future
+* Add `config dump` command to print out default config file

 * Refactor the 'pools' package, see TODOs inside

 * Refactor controller / command line interface - KISS!

 * Deal w/ every TODO

-## Changes
+## Ideas

 ### Controller

 * Look at caddy for inspiration
-* Add arguments for providing config & pidfile
-* Make default paths for config and pid resepect XDG standard

 ### Config